 Outer Banks NC 12 Access Unreliable for Hatteras

-Statement on NCDOT’s Closure of Bonner Bridge
+NCDOT’s Closure of Bonner Bridge

 The National Wildlife Refuge Association and Defenders of Wildlife, represented by Southern Environmental Law Center, continue to advocate for reliable and safe transportation on the Outer Banks.
 The recent closure of the Bonner Bridge shows just how devastating the frequent bridge closures and road washouts along NC 12 can be for island residents.
 The state’s current decision not to invest in a long-term solution for Hatteras Island is likely to have catastrophic consequences for years to come.